 \subsection{SOS formulation}

-In the case where $f$ is a polynomial, the standard \ac{SOS} formulation is a powerful tool to find its global minimizer.
+It is useful to recall the standard (equations-based) \ac{SOS} framework, a powerful tool to find global minimizers of polynomial functions.
 Assuming $f$ attains its global minimizer, the following problem is equivalent to~\eqref{eq:minf}:

 Problem~\eqref{eq:maxc} finds the largest lower bound $c$ of the function~$f$.
 The problem is convex but has infinitely many constraints.
 Evaluating if a function (here, $f(\bm{x}) - c$) is non-negative is, in general, NP-hard.
-However, a sufficient (but generally non-necessary) condition for non-negativity of a polynomial is that it can be written as a sum of other polynomials squared; such polynomials are called \ac{SOS}.
-Using this restriction, we can derive the following problem that lower-bounds~\eqref{eq:maxc}:
+However, a sufficient (but generally non-necessary) condition for non-negativity of a polynomial is that it can be written as a sum of other polynomials squared; such polynomials are called \ac{SOS} and can be written as $p(\bm{x})=\bm{v}_d(\bm{x})^\top \bm{A} \bm{v}_d(\bm{x})$, with $\bm{v}_d$ a polynomial basis vector of degree $d$ and $\bm{A}\succeq 0$.
+Using this restriction, we obtain:

-where $\Sigma_{2d}$ is the set of sums-of-squares polynomials of degree $2d$.
-This set has the favorable property that it is \ac{SDP}-representable, meaning that we can reformulate~\eqref{eq:maxc-sos-raw} as the following equivalent \ac{SDP} problem:

-where $\bm{v}_{d}(\bm{x})$ is a chosen basis vector, \eg, the vector of monomials of $\bm{x}$ up to degree $d$.
-Because we have replaced Problem~\eqref{eq:maxc} by the~\ac{SDP}-representable \textit{restriction}~\eqref{eq:maxc-sos}, we have $c_{\text{d-SOS}}^*\leq c^*$.
-Since some non-negative polynomials cannot be expressed as a sum of squares, $c_{\text{d-SOS}}^*=c^*$ does not hold in general.
-The difference between the optima is also known as the \textit{relaxation gap}, and may be too large for the solution of~\eqref{eq:maxc-sos} to be of any use.
-When it is zero, we have a \textit{tight} relaxation.
+Because we have replaced Problem~\eqref{eq:maxc} by the~\ac{SDP} \textit{restriction}~\eqref{eq:maxc-sos}, we have $c_{\text{d-SOS}}^*\leq c^*$.
+Since some non-negative polynomials are not \ac{SOS}, $c_{\text{d-SOS}}^*=c^*$ does not hold in general.
+The difference between the optima is also known as the \textit{relaxation gap}, and when it is zero, we have a \textit{tight} relaxation.
 Under mild assumptions, the gap is guaranteed to approach zero as we increase the degree~$d$~\cite{parrilo_semidefinite_2003,nie_optimality_2014}.
 Sometimes, tightness is achieved at a low degree\footnote{\highlight{More specifically, finite convergence is generic for polynomial optimization problems~\cite{nie_optimality_2014}.
 However, knowing whether finite convergence will appear for a given instance is NP-hard~\cite{vargas_hardness_2024}.}}; however, in many scenarios, the problem becomes prohibitively expensive before a sufficient level of tightness is attained.